defencedigital/moduk-service-manual/src/secure-by-design/get-the-basics-right.md

 - check the security skills in your team
 - appoint an owner
-- agree who does what
+- decide who does what

 ## [Agree your approach](/secure-by-design/agree-your-approach) {.govuk-heading-m .govuk-!-margin-bottom-1}